ANSH3LL/dahlia/content/docs/interface/editor.md

 **13. Zoom percentage** &mdash; The extent by which you have zoomed in/out is displayed here.
 You can also use the + and &ndash; buttons to zoom in or out.

 ## Viewport navigation

+You can pan, scroll and zoom the viewport using your mouse and keyboard.

+### Panning

+Click on any part of the viewport and drag your mouse around.

+### Scrolling

+Use your `mouse wheel` to scroll up and down in the viewport.
+To scroll horizontally, hold the `Shift` key while scrolling.

+### Zooming in and out

+Hold the `Ctrl` key on your keyboard and use the `mouse wheel` to scroll up and down to zoom in and out.